jujuNOLA504/Dollars-to-Pounds-Convert/README.md

 # Dollars-to-Pounds-Convert
-Covert your dollars using this convert.
+Convert your dollars  to  pounds here.